Family: McPherson man dies waiting for ICU bed

 MCPHERSON, Kan.
 (KWCH) - Close friends and family say a 44-year-old McPherson man died unexpectedly waiting for a hospital ICU bed to open up.
 The patient, Robert Van Pelt, was hospitalized for an issue unrelated to COVID-19, but because COVID patients are taking up so many hospital beds, his friends and family says he wasn’t able to get the immediate care he needed.
 Dying while waiting on a hospital bed is a reality as hospital levels are officially at dangerous levels, they warn.

 “There are a lot of people who don’t believe the hospitals are full.
-That’s really hard to listen to when one of my friends’ husband was lying in a hospital dying because he couldn’t get the treatment he needed because the beds were full,” said family friend Liz Homer, speaking on behalf of Van Pelt’s family.
+That’s really hard to listen to when one of my friends’ husband was lying in a hospital dying because he couldn’t get the treatment he needed because the beds were full,” said family friend Liz Hamer, speaking on behalf of Van Pelt’s family.

 A GoFundMe page, established to help Van Pelt’s family with funeral expenses offered the following explanation of what happened with him.